Clinton College was not ranked in College Factual's 2024 Best Overall Colleges report. This could be for a number of reasons, including lack of data.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Clinton College, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Clinton College, approximately 100% of students took out student loans averaging $4,017 a year.
-That adds up to $16,068 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Clinton College, approximately 100% of students took out student loans averaging $2,739 a year.
+That adds up to $10,956 over four years for those students.

 Contact details for Clinton College are given below.